-Tuition
+Tuition/Billing

 Every semester parents/guardians must sign a contract for continued enrollment.
 You are responsible for full payment during the dates listed on the contract.
-Tuition is posted to your account on the first of each month.
-You have five business days to make payment (Bi-Monthly Plan - five business days after the first & fifteenth).
-If you are signed up for Automatic payments, they will process on the fifth business day of each month.
-Tuition payments may be paid by check, money order, or electronic withdrawal (see front desk for enrollment form).
+Tuition is posted to your account on the first of every month.
+You have until the fifth day of the month to make payment (Bi-monthly plans are the fifth and twentieth).
+If you are signed up for automatic payments, they will be scheduled on the fifth day of every month.
+Tuition payments may be paid by check, money order, payroll deduct (for those who qualify), electronic withdrawal, or by credit card (credit cards have a \$25 fee per transaction).
 Electronic payments are only available for full monthly tuition.
-No prorations of payments are given for unexpected closings, absences, etc.
+No pro-rations of payments are given for unexpected closings, absences, etc.

-A \$50.00 (\$25.00 for the Insect Wing) material/supply fee per child, per semester will automatically be added to your account and is due on or before the fifth business day in the months of September, January, and June.
+A \$50.00 (\$25.00 for the Toddler 1 classrooms) material/supply fee per child, per semester will automatically be added to your account and is due on or before the fifth day of the months of September, January, and June.
 If a child is enrolled mid-semester, the supply fee is paid with the first month's tuition.